 The government has provided Covid 19 catchup to support children and young people to catch up on missed learning caused by coronavirus (COVID19).
 The amount received is £21500.

 This has been used to employ extra staff to support in classes.
-Through this extra staff, pupils will have a greater access to activities and learning.
+Through this extra staff, pupils have had a greater access to activities and learning.

 The school will monitor the EHCP target outcomes to determine the effect of Covid closures and of the catch up.